4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Style-tag/README.md

 ---
 tutorial: "https://www.youtube.com/watch?v=rbtHLA813pU"
 ---
-# `01` Hello World in CSS
+# `01` Style tag in CSS

-CSS is about styles.
-To apply styles you always have to follow these steps:
+Another way to apply styles is by using a `<style>` tag, you always have to follow these steps:

 1. Read the HTML and pick what element (tag) you want to decorate or apply styles to.